AOEpeople/techradar/radar/2017-03-01/node-js.md

 ---
 title:      "node.js"
 ring:       trial
-quadrant:   languages-and-frameworks
+segment:    languages-and-frameworks
 ---

-Node.js is a no- browser JavaScript execution runtime.
+Node.js is a no-browser JavaScript execution runtime.
 Its basis is Google's V8 engine.
 [Node](https://nodejs.org/en/) is event-driven and follows a non-blocking I/O model.

 It’s a good choice for restful APIs, realtime purposes or situations where many concurrent connections are expected, where each connection has a lightweight memory footprint.